muratk3n/thirdwave/en/README.md

 Anatolian version.
 Same words mostly, but different expressions, idioms.. ex, apparently they call the football goaly *kapıcı*, "the doorman".
 Kinda funny..
-And the air travel announcements; their pilots announce plane landing with the words *the plain will now fall*, once TR travelers heard that and my tiggers lost their shit.
+And the air travel announcements; their pilots announce plane landing with the words *the plain will now fall*.
+They say when TR travelers hear it my tiggers lose their shit.

 ---